Sageth/phparcade/Readme.md

 ## We are currently looking for the following contributors:
 * Coders (PHP, AJAX, CSS)
 * Theme Designers
+* Contributers should feel free to offer pull requests for updated features and functionality.

 ## Installation
 * See details on the [GitHub Wiki](https://github.com/Sageth/phparcade/wiki) or [GitLab Wiki](https://gitlab.com/Sageth/phparcade/wikis/home)